Finding Sacred Space: Rabbi Faryn Borella and Or Shalom’s Vision for Bernal Heights

 That leads to how interfaith communities interact in San Francisco and how you’re part of that.

 We’re trying.
-We hope to build a solid solidarity coalition with the other religious organizations in Bernal Heights.
-We’ve already done some collaborative programming with the Islamic Center, and we’re hoping to do more and partner with the churches, though we haven’t done that yet.
+We aim to establish a strong coalition of solidarity with other religious organizations in Bernal Heights.
+We’ve already collaborated on programming with the Islamic Center and hope to do more, including partnering with churches, though we haven’t done so yet.

 We are also part of Faith in Action, which works across San Francisco and the Bay Area.
-Different faith communities and individuals primarily support refugees and immigrants, so there are other ways we’re engaging in interfaith efforts.
+While different faith communities and individuals primarily support refugees and immigrants, we’re also engaging in interfaith efforts in other ways.

 How do you balance the traditional Jewish practices with today’s world?

 That is the motto of Mordechai Kaplan and Reconstructionist Judaism.
-His idea is that the world is always changing, and Judaism has always changed along with the times.
-A lot of our education as Reconstructionist rabbis looks at how there’s never been such a thing as “traditional Judaism” – Judaism has changed drastically over time and in different parts of the world, depending on the influence of surrounding cultures.
+His idea is that the world is constantly evolving, and Judaism has evolved in tandem with the times.
+Much of our education as Reconstructionist rabbis explores the notion that there has never been a singular, unified concept of “traditional Judaism.”
+Judaism has evolved significantly over time and across various regions, influenced by surrounding cultures.

 When we change, that’s the most Jewish thing we can do.
 Modernity has imposed traditionalism, but change has been the core experience of Judaism over time.
-Judaism—a land-based, place-specific tradition—has survived for thousands of years because it has adapted and evolved to work in different geographic locations and times under different leadership and religious rule.
+Judaism, a land-based, place-specific tradition, has endured for thousands of years by adapting and evolving to function effectively across diverse geographic locations and historical periods under various leadership and religious regimes.

-As Mordechai Kaplan put it, the core practice of Judaism is finding a way to keep practicing our tradition in a way that is relevant to us as modern individuals.
-Judaism has so much to offer, but not if we consider it something from the past.
+As Mordechai Kaplan put it, the core practice of Judaism is to find a way to keep practicing our tradition in a way that is relevant to us as modern individuals.
+Judaism has so much to offer, but only if we view it as more than just a relic of the past.
 We’re using tradition to form how we relate to our world today.

 How do you interact with the Bernal community at large

 I think we’re still growing and building those connections.
-We’re fortunate that many of our members live in Bernal, so it’s a nice neighborhood.
-We’ve heard from many unaffiliated Jews in the neighborhood that they’re excited we moved here and that because we’re here, they might affiliate for the first time and are excited to have a Jewish resource in the neighborhood.
+We’re fortunate to have many members living in Bernal, a desirable neighborhood.
+We’ve heard from many unaffiliated Jews in the neighborhood that they’re excited we’ve moved here and that, because we’re here, they might affiliate for the first time.
+They’re also excited to have a Jewish resource in the neighborhood.

-We’re part of the Bernal Business Alliance, even though we’re not a business because building those connections is important.
-We’ve participated in different holiday strolls, movie nights, and the pet parade – we’ve been trying to participate in neighborhood events.
+Even though we’re not a business, we’re part of the Bernal Business Alliance because building those connections is important.
+We’ve participated in various holiday strolls, movie nights, and the pet parade – we’ve been trying to engage with neighborhood events.
 And even with all that, some still say, “Wait, what?
 There’s a synagogue here?”

 You’re upstairs, so there’s no street-facing presence.
 That may change when you open up downstairs.

 Exactly.
-We started running some programs downstairs, albeit it’s unclear what we are yet because the walls are bare – it’s very bare-bones.
+We’ve started running some programs downstairs, but it’s unclear what they are yet, since the walls are bare – it’s very bare-bones.
 It’s funny because there are those big windows, and we watch people walk by as we’re doing a program, looking in and trying to figure out who we are.
-The sign still says we’re a pickle shop.
+The sign still reads ‘We’re a Pickle Shop.’

 What are some of the upcoming holidays and events that you’re focused on?

 This weekend, we are bringing a scholar-in-residence to town.
 His name is Rabbi Dr. Armin Langer.
 He is both a rabbi and a professor.
 He’ll speak at our Friday night Shabbat services, but the big event is on Sunday.
-It’s our annual ethics lecture, our second annual ethics lecture.
-He’s our ethics scholar in residence and will speak on Jewish approaches to immigrant and refugee issues this Sunday at 10 a.m. at the JCC.
+It’s our second annual ethics lecture.
+He’s our ethics scholar-in-residence and will speak on Jewish approaches to immigration and refugee issues this Sunday at 10 a.m. at the JCC.

 Very topical.

 Exactly.
-The way these ethics lectures were designed – they were endowed by one of our members, Stephen Gerard, in honor of his parents – the idea is that these are a free resource open to the entire San Francisco Jewish community and beyond.
+The way these ethics lectures were designed – they were endowed by one of our members, Stephen Gerard, in honor of his parents – is that they are a free resource open to the entire San Francisco Jewish community and beyond.
 If people want to come, they are welcome.
 It uses Jewish frameworks but is free and open to the public.
-It’s not just for the Or Shalom community; it’s for the wider community, and we encourage anyone who wants to come.
-You can find out more on the website for the actual title of the lecture and other details.
+It’s not just for the Or Shalom community; it’s open to the wider community, and we encourage anyone who wants to attend.
+You can find more information on the website, including the lecture title and other details.

-Purim is often thought of as Jewish Halloween.
+Purim is often likened to Jewish Halloween.
 It’s a holiday where you’re supposed to dress up in costumes.
-The idea is that everything gets flipped on its head.
-It’s all oriented around a story written as a political satire about Jews facing persecution and their response.
+The idea is that everything is turned on its head.
+It’s centered on a story written as a political satire about Jews facing persecution and their response.
 It’s a carnivalesque holiday where you’re supposed to get weird and silly – everything gets turned upside down, extreme, animated, and playful.

 It’s a complicated, fun, and complex holiday, especially in these challenging times.
-Thursday night, we will have a big Purim party at Noe Valley Ministry.
-One of the practices of Purim is a Purim Spiel, which is a very silly play.
+We will be hosting a large Purim party at Noe Valley Ministry on Thursday night.
+One of the practices of Purim is the Purim Spiel, a silly play.

-The following Sunday, we’re waiting to hear back from the city to confirm that it’ll be our second annual Purim Carnival at the Bernal Heights Rec Center Playground.
-We also did it last year, with carnival games for kids—ring toss, spin the wheel, and others—and a costume parade up and down Cortland Avenue.
+The following Sunday, we’re awaiting confirmation from the city that it’ll be our second annual Purim Carnival at the Bernal Heights Rec Center Playground.
+We also did it last year, featuring carnival games for kids, including a ring toss, a spin-the-wheel game, and a costume parade up and down Cortland Avenue.
 That event is more targeted towards young families.

 Is there anything else you would like to add?

-Those encounters on the streets and in Bernal’s restaurants and coffee shops are some of the sweetest parts.
-So, if people are curious about us, don’t hesitate to stop by.
+Those encounters on the streets, as well as in Bernal’s restaurants and coffee shops, are some of the sweetest parts.
+If you’re curious about us, please don’t hesitate to stop by.

 Change as Tradition: Or Shalom’s Reconstructionist Approach